13 Lowest Calorie Chips (Top Picks for 2023)

 gourmet basics smart fries gluten-free garlic & rosemary air popped potato sticks

-The number one spot goes to Gourmet Basics for their gluten-free garlic & rosemary air popped potato sticks, coming in with the lowest overall calorie count with only 100 calories.
+The Gourmet Basics gluten-free garlic & rosemary air-popped potato sticks come in second place for the lowest calorie chip, with a calorie count of only 100 calories.

 They do have more sodium than some of the options that follow, so keep that in mind if you are watching your sodium intake.